maxgerhardt/ac_sc_grinder/doc/README.md

 How to detect that speed become stable:

 - Collect data ~ 0.25 secs & apply median filter.
-- Try 3 times and make sure difference is < 0.1%.
+- Try 3 times and make sure difference is < 0.3% (1% is not enougth).
 - Limit total number of measurements to 3 secs (in case jitter is too big and stability condition is not satisfied)

-How to apply polynomial interpolation:

-- Clamp data near and.
-RAW data can be a bit more than last value, due noise.
-  Restrict it.
-- Zero noise near start.
-Note, interpolation can NOT be used to extrapolate values out of bounds.
-So, instead of dropping start values, set it to zeroes.
-  To simplify math, low treshold is "magical constant", determined by observing real data.
-We take all point, while values is > 0.2, + 1 point.
-- Since we need inverse function (f(rpms) -> volts), swap X and Y coords prior to apply polinom search.

 ### PID calibration